crwilcox/CortanaAnalytics/README.md

 Getting Started
 ---------------
 Cortana Analytics has many different packages.
-Please look at each section for the library you rae interested in.
+Please look at each section for the library you are interested in.

+Also, you will need [obtain an access key](https://datamarket.azure.com/account/keys) from the Azure Datamarket and subscribe to the service you wish to use.

 Text Analytics
 --------------